TomerRippin/C-Project/README.md

 ```

 ### Flow ###
 0. Cleans file - removing extra whitespaces, fixes spaces in each line.
-For example:
+For example: <br>
                  line: `LAB:  .data         7, 8,  5`<br>
                  turns into: `LAB: .data 7,8,5`<br>
                  creates a new file - `.as-clean`